OutSystems/docs-support/src/enterprise/maintenance/multiple-db-catalogs-schemas.md

     e.
 The module is now using the new Catalog.

-#### Staging a Solution to Production with Moved Modules
+#### Staging a solution to Production with moved modules

-To stage a Solution to a Production environment with modules  moved to a different Catalog, proceed as follows:
+To stage a solution to a Production environment with modules  moved to a different Catalog, proceed as follows:

 1. Make backups of the databases.